prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev23.md

 ###### 13
 <span class=verse-body>13</span>‘along with its grain offering, two-tenths of an ephah of choice wheat flour mixed with olive oil, as a gift to the Lᴏʀᴅ, a soothing aroma, and its drink offering, one-fourth of a hin of wine.
 ###### 14
 <span class=verse-body>14</span>‘You must not eat bread, roasted grain, or fresh grain until this very day, until you bring the offering to your God.
-This is a perpetual statute throughout your generations in all the places where you live.
+This is a perpetual statute throughout your generations in all the places where you live.’
-<div class=paragraph-break></div>

-‘## The Feast of Weeks
+## The Feast of Weeks
-<div class=paragraph-break></div>

 ###### 15
 <span class=verse-first>15</span>“‘You must count for yourselves seven weeks from the day after the Sabbath, from the day you bring the wave offering sheaf; they must be complete weeks.
 ###### 16